And Aim for High Employee Engagement and Retention, Instead

 - Expected end-of-project deliverables

 Keep in mind, your employees are not mind-readers.
-Not filling them in will lead to their swift exit from your company if the stress of guessing what your want becomes too burdensome.
+Not filling them in will lead to you quickly losing them if the stress of guessing what you want becomes too burdensome.

 4. Don’t Celebrate Staff